profsmith89/ctps/_sources/chap01.md

 The sun did not shine.
 ```

-To answer this mystery, we have to dig into the formatting options associated with `print`.
+To answer this mystery, we must dig into the formatting options associated with `print`.
 There are a lot options, and we'll talk here about just one.
 I encourage you to read the documentation for `print` when you need to do something new.

 ```{admonition} You Try It
 Run `help(print)` and notice the input parameter called `end`.
 By default, `print` appends a newline character to the end of what it prints.
 In other words, the statement `print()` prints a blank line.
 Try it.